menu

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Bryantown has relatively fewer families with younger children, and/or college students.
 Combined, this makes Bryantown a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Despite being a small town, Bryantown has a lot of people using the subway to get to and from work every day.
-Most of these people on the subway are using it to get to good jobs in other cities.
+In Bryantown, a lot of people use the subway to get to work every day though Bryantown is a relatively small town.
+Those that ride the subway are primarily traveling out of town to good jobs in other cities.

 The per capita income in Bryantown in 2022 was $94,348, which is wealthy relative to Maryland and the nation.
 This equates to an annual income of $377,392 for a family of four.